[Advanced Topic] Neural Network Basics

 • G.nodes[node][attribute] = new_value can be used to change the attribute of a node.

-If you ever feel like something with the NetworkX library doesn’t make sense, got check Section 22.
-It’ll probably be in there.
+If you ever feel like something with the NetworkX library doesn’t make sense, go check Section 24.
+It will probably be in there.

 First Neural Net